faizanmanshad/Bridge-Generator/README.md

 Create / Update Global Parameters
 ```

-the plugin should inspect the existing Revit Global Parameters first.
+the plugin inspects the existing Revit Global Parameters first.

 If nothing new has been staged: